EL919177/Sales-predictions/README.md

 Even still, we would recommend, as to ascertain a better predictive model to encourage limitations on data entry so as to accurately reflect the features that would determine better sales performance.

+The Model we would recommend is the Decision Tree Model in which, through the r2 and Mean Absolute metrics, we were able to determine in retrieving a better score and predict better test data in comparision to the alternative Linear Regression model.
+Both prevent extreme overfitting as a result.

 For any additional questions, please contact email edwin.ramirez@coding-dojo.com